 Parent Alienation is a type of emotional abuse and its victims are children.

-Children should be allowed to develop an independent relationship with both parents, even when the parents are living apart!
+Children should be allowed to develop an independent relationship with both parents, even when their parents are living apart!

-Parent alienation is not a natural reaction to an irresponsible, abusive or genuinely "bad parent."
-Rather, it is a deliberate act of anger and revenge perpetrated by one member of the former couple relationship whereby he or she targets his or her former partner.
+Parent alienation is not a natural reaction to an irresponsible, abusive or genuinely 'bad parent.'
+Rather, it is a deliberate act of anger and revenge perpetrated by one parent whereby he or she targets his or her former partner.

 Parent alienation is a serious condition that is very detrimental to the entire family.
 In particular, children are emotionally and materially injured when they are forcibly alienated by one parent from their other parent.

 Parent alienation causes a loss of a valued relationship between a parent and a child.
-And, this loss can never be made up once the children have arrived at adulthood.
+This loss can never be made up even after the children have grown up and are adults.

 The best solution — and actually the only logical solution — is to prevent parent alienation.
 By preventing the emotional tragedy of parent alienation, children can grow up in a relatively healthy environment even after their two parents have separated and live apart.